ianprime0509/zig-gobject/README.md

 build output prefix, `zig-out` by default), which can be used as a dependency (using the Zig package manager) in other projects.

+If an entire profile is not desirable, codegen can be run on a custom set of modules by passing `-Dmodules=module` repeatedly rather than using the `gir-profile` option.

-If more control is needed over the source GIR files, `zig build` can be used to build the `zig-gobject` binding generator executable, and it can be run directly with any set of GIR input files and options.
+If even more control is needed over the codegen process, `zig build` can be used to build the `zig-gobject` binding generator executable, and it can be run directly with any set of GIR input files and options.

 ## Further reading